asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 ### Channels

-The AsyncAPI channels allows us to establish a bi-directional communication between message senders and receivers. yea, that's it.
+The AsyncAPI channels allows us to establish a bidirectional communication between message senders and receivers. yea, that's it.

-Channels in AsyncAPI are pretty much based on a simple idea, Senders send messages with different contents to be addressed to different channels, and receivers subscribe to these channels to receive these messages.
+Channels in AsyncAPI are primarily based on a simple idea, Senders send messages with different contents to be addressed to different channels, and receivers subscribe to these channels to receive these messages.
 But AsyncAPI channels are more than just a message highway, they are made up of a number of different elements that works together to make communication between senders and receivers smooth.
 Some of these components includes,

 - **Address**: An optional string that specifies the channel's address This could be a topic name, routing key, event type, or path.
 - **Title**: A friendly, descriptive title for the channel.